birdLark/birdLark.github.io/community/contribution_guide/committer.md

 ```
 To: board@apache.org
 Cc: private@birdLark.apache.org
-Subject: [NOTICE] Jane Doe for SeaTunnel PPMC
+Subject: [NOTICE] Jane Doe for LarkMidTable PPMC

-SeaTunnel proposes to invite Jane Doe (janedoe) to join the PPMC.
+LarkMidTable proposes to invite Jane Doe (janedoe) to join the PPMC.

 (include if a vote was held) The vote result is available here: https://lists.apache.org/...
 ```